prahladyeri/static-tools/README.md

-# static-forms
+# Introduction
-Light-weight contact forms hosting for static websites
+`static-tools` is a light-weight web app to host specific services for those who want to otherwise host a static blog instead of going full wordpress.
+Presently, the supported services are:

-static-forms is a light-weight self-hosted solution for those bloggers who already have a statically hosted solution in place using *Jekyll* or a similar static site generators.
-They have also setup comments using `disqus` and just need a basic hosting for submitting contact forms.
+1. Contact Forms.

-static-forms is a simple `php` package of around 7kb that accepts `POST` requests from contact forms and emails the data to you.
-All you need is `php 5.x+` with PDO extension for `sqlite` enabled.
-And you also need an email account with SMTP sending enabled.
+2. Comments Hosting.

 ## Installation

-Just copy this repository and host it in the root directory.
-Make sure that the root folder has write access since `static-forms` creates a lightweight sqlite database to store your email configuration.
+Just [download](https://github.com/prahladyeri/static-tools/archive/master.zip) this repo and host it on your server.
 Once installed, open the site in a web-browser to set things up from the Admin screen:

 ![Admin screen](/StaticFormsAdmin.png)

+For admin screen, the username is `admin` and password is "" (blank) by default.
 The Admin screen is a simple one where you put your SMTP server details like host, username, password, etc. Please note that `gmail` requires you to switch on the insecure apps setting in order to work.
 Once the data is saved, you can test contact forms submission using the test button.
-If test is successful, you can then keep sending `POST` requests to the below url from your statically hosted website:
+If test is successful, you can then send `POST` requests to the below url from your statically hosted html site:

 `http://<your-url>/contact.php`